Hardysong/Restricted-Boltzmann-Machine-Model-for-sequence-data-applications/README.md

 # Restricted-Boltzmann-Machine-Model-for-sequence-data-applications
-RBM is a classical model for construct the Deep Architecture.
+RBM is a classical model for construct the Deep Architecture, it opened the boom of Deep learning research (Hinton et al. 2006).

 This package include Multi-type RBM (Continuous RBM, Gaussian-Bernoulli RBM and Bernoiulli-Bernoiulli RBM) for sequence data modeling, specificial include continuous RBM and flexible partially surpervised training method(Bengio et al.,2007).
 This model is adapt to the applications such as financial, atmosphere, geography sequence et al.